Sarthak1911/car-service-website/README.md

 ## Description
 This website serves as a platform for a car service business to showcase its services and allow customers to book appointments online.
 It includes the following features:

-- Homepage: Provides an overview of the services offered and a brief introduction to the business.
+- Home Section: Provides an overview of the services offered and a brief introduction to the business.
-- Services Page: Details the various services provided by the car service center.
+- Services Section: Details the various services provided by the car service center.
 - Appointment Booking: Allows customers to schedule appointments conveniently through a user-friendly interface.
 Contact Page: Displays contact information and a contact form for inquiries.